sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 comments_id:
 ---

-So far we've created the DynamoDB table, S3 bucket, and API (TODO: LINK TO CHAPTERS) of our serverless backend.
+So far we've created the [DynamoDB table]({% link _chapters/create-a-dynamodb-table-in-sst.md %}), [S3 bucket]({% link _chapters/create-an-s3-bucket-in-sst.md %}), and [API]({% link _chapters/add-an-api-to-create-a-note.md %}) parts of our serverless backend.
 Now let's add auth into the mix.
-As we talked about in the previous chapter TODO:LINK TO PREVIOUS CHAPTER, we are going to use [Cognito User Pool](https://aws.amazon.com/cognito/) to manage user sign ups and logins.
+As we talked about in the [previous chapter]({% link _chapters/auth-in-serverless-apps.md %}), we are going to use [Cognito User Pool](https://aws.amazon.com/cognito/) to manage user sign ups and logins.
 While we are going to use [Cognito Identity Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html) to manage which resources our users have access to.

-Setting this all up can be pretty complicated but SST has a simple [`Auth`](https://docs.serverless-stack.com/constructs/Auth) construct for this.
+Setting this all up can be pretty complicated in CDK.
+SST has a simple [`Auth`](https://docs.serverless-stack.com/constructs/Auth) construct to help with this.

-### Create a stack
+### Create a Stack

 {%change%} Add the following to a new file in `lib/AuthStack.js`.